We help organizations that make a difference in the world:

 If your organization relies on outside individuals and organizations to accomplish and support its mission, strategic marketing probably holds the key to its success.
 It can advance your mission, increase your funding, and build a strong base of support for what you do.

-Our Strategic Marketing Guide is a blueprint for making your organization more successful.
+Our Strategic Marketing Guide and Workbook are blueprints for making your organization more successful.
 As we’ve said, its most powerful tool is branding.
 We think most world-changing organizations could benefit significantly from a more compelling and powerful brand.
-So we wrote a separate guide on branding.
+So we wrote a separate guide on it.

-Our Leadership Guide shows leaders how to create a fly of success by:
+Our Leadership Guide shows leaders how to create a flywheel of success by: